 • Notify your insurance company: If you have health insurance, notify your insurance company about the dog bite, as they may provide coverage for medical expenses and legal representation related to dog attacks.

 • Consult with a dog bite lawyer: Once you have sought medical attention and documented the incident, consult with an experienced dog bite lawyer.
-They can assess the circumstances of the incident, inform you of your legal rights, and help determine the best course of action, which may include filing a claim or pursuing legal action against the dog owner.
+They can assess the circumstances of the incident, inform you of your legal rights, and help determine an appropriate course of action, which may include filing a claim or pursuing legal action against the dog owner.

 Dog Bite Injury Damages and Compensation